ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

     - If a **13F** is found, detail the new, increased, decreased, and exited positions in the `portfolio_changes` section of the JSON.
     - For **8-K, 10-Q, or Form 4**, summarize the key information and add it to the `sec_filings.new_filings` array.
     - If no new filings, add a note to the `analyst_notes.key_takeaways`.
-- **Competing Narratives:** Note any portfolio changes that support/challenge either thesis (e.g., tech adds = bear case influence, industrial adds = bull case validation).
+- **Intelligence Notes:** Note any portfolio changes that signal strategic direction (tech adds? industrial adds? continued defensive posture?).

 ### Step 2.2: News & Commentary Intelligence